 Eggs were carefully removed from the pleopods and counted under the stereomicroscope (Choy, 1985).
-Egg diameters were measured to the nearest micrometer using a stereo-binocular microscope (PZO Warszawa) provided with graduated screen.
+Egg diameters were measured to the nearest micrometer ( $\mu$ m) using Stereo-binocular microscope (PZO Warsaw) provided with graduated screen.
 The incidence of ovigerous females was noticed and used to determine the breeding season.
 The size of incubated eggs was measured at various developmental stages.
 The fecundity was calculated by counting incubated eggs according to Subramoniam (1982).
-The relationship between the egg number or absolute fecundity and female carapace width was calculated according to the following formula:
+The relationship between the egg number or absolute fecundity and female carapace width was calculated according to the following formula (Haynes, Karinen, Watson, & Hopson, 1976):